 Looking to the Year Ahead: Predictions for Health Care Navigation and Digital Experiences

 Each day, our team at HealthSparq focuses on building software and programs to help our health plan clients make navigating the world of health care and their benefits a bit easier for their members.
 Since health care and technology are changing rapidly, we stay on top of the latest trends by attending industry events, reading a lot and meeting with clients to discuss their most pressing needs.
 Looking at what’s ahead in 2019, I see many new exciting opportunities and difficult challenges for health care.
-Below are some of my personal predictions for the rest of the year.
+Below are some of my personal predictions for health care navigation and digital experiences:

 Health care costs will continue to dominate the headlines